jaythad13/Mathematikezettelkasten/Linear algebra (done right) --- self-study/Orthogonal complements and projections.md

 $$Thus, $\lVert P_{U}v \rVert \le \lVert v \rVert$.
 9) This follow from the construction that we used in [[#_proof _|the proof]] that $V = U \oplus U^\perp$.

-It turns out that these ideas have lots of neat [[Applications of orthogonal complements and projections|applications]].
+It turns out that these ideas have lots of neat [[Applying orthogonality|applications]].